 For more information, see Dependencies when working with hybrid page templates.

-In Sitefinity CMS, the easiest way to apply a template to a page is to use the predefined set of MVC only and hybrid templates.
+The easiest way to apply a template to a page is to use the predefined set of MVC only and hybrid templates.
 For more information, see Apply page templates.

 You can also create layout templates in the Layout editor from scratch or modify existing ones.
 In addition, you can create a custom template and apply it to pages.
 For more information, see Design page templates in the Layout editor.

-NOTE: You can create personalized version of each page.
+You can create personalized version of each page.
 Personalizing a page gives you the opportunity to serve different content to different types of users (user segments).
 You can build set of rules on which the user segments are based.

 For more information, see Create a personalized version of a page.

 Copyright © 2018 Progress Software Corporation and/or its subsidiaries or affiliates.